swandrn/browsing_data/README.md

 - mouseup
 - scrolling
 - a mousedown immediately followed by a mouseup can be converted to a click
+- two clicks in less than a 500ms interval can be condensed to a double click
 ## Read the CSV file

 The file name is built like so: